Dyalog/APLCourse/docs/array-logic-data-driven-conditionals.md

 1. Optimus Prime

-	A prime number is divisible by only itself and `1`.
+	A prime number is a positive whole number greater than $1$ which can be divided only by itself and $1$ with no remainder.

 	Write a dfn which returns all of the prime numbers between `1` and `⍵`.